PawaritL/dataengineer-setup-python/README.md

 Please make sure you have the following installed and can run them
 * Docker Desktop
 * Visual Studio Code

 ## Build Docker image
+* Ensure that your Docker Desktop is up-to-date
+* Restart Docker Desktop
 * From the root of this repo, run `docker build -t "tw-dataengineer-python" .`

 ## Install Remote Container extension for Visual Studio Code